kossa/algerian-cities/README.md

 - [ ] Add support for Dairas, including relationships with Wilayas and Communes
 - [ ] Add a configuration file to allow customizing package behaviors
 - [ ] Add support for caching to optimize API responses
-- [ ] Add Trait to easily add Wilaya/commune to existing models
 - [ ] support no database usage

 ## Contribution